Darter90/MockitoCompendium/How_use_Mockito/Starting_Mockito.md

 }
 ```

 This class has a problem for your Unit Test: it requires a <i>config</i> object to work.
-Since you are creating a Unit Test, you cannot implemenet and work on all the new object and imange if it is an Interface...
+Since you are creating a Unit Test, you cannot implement and work on a new object and @Override all the methods; Same thing if we talk about an Interface...

 What do you do?
 Do you start implementing a new class?
-If your answer is <b>No</b> you're correct, since this is the wrong way to work on this test.
+If your answer is <b>No</b> you're correct, since this is the wrong way to work on this kind of test.

-To resolve this problem, you have to <i>mock</i> that ConfigurationInstructions class by using the <b>@Mock</b> annotation; this is the main @Annotation that works out-of-the-box with the Best Practice syntax that I showed you in <a href="http://localhost:3000/#/Arrange_Act_Assert">Arrange -> Act -> Assert</a>
+To solve the problem, you have to <i>mock</i> that ConfigurationInstructions class by using the <b>@Mock</b> annotation; this is the main @Annotation that works out-of-the-box with the Best Practice syntax that I showed you in <a href="http://localhost:3000/#/Arrange_Act_Assert">Arrange -> Act -> Assert</a>

-By mocking that class, you will be able to pass it to the method of the class under test and then stub the value of getId() method.
+By mocking that class, you will be able to pass it to the method of the class under test, and then stub the value of getId() method.

 First, arrange the test: